A Simple and Accurate Network for Hydrogen and Carbon Chemistry in the ISM: Sample applications

-Over-predicting $\CI$ abundance is also an issue among other PDR models.
-For example, \citetalias{BFJ2010} compared their observations with the chemistry model by \citet{vDB1988}, and found very similar results. \citet{Glover2010} also predicted $\CO/\CI \ll 1$ for $A_V < 2$ clouds with their extensive chemical network (see their Figures 1 and 2). \citet{Bensch2003} observed $\CI$ and $\CO$ emission in translucent cloud MCLD 123.5+24.9, and also found $\CO/\CI \gtrsim 1$.
+Overpredicting $\CI$ abundance is also an issue among other PDR models.
+For example, \citetalias{BFJ2010} compared their observations with the chemistry model by \citet{vDB1988}, and found very similar results. \citet{Glover2010} also predicted $\CO/\CI \ll 1$ for $A_V < 2$ clouds with their extensive chemical network (see their Figures 1 and 2). \citet{Bensch2003} observed $\CI$ and $\CO$ emission in the translucent cloud MCLD 123.5+24.9, and also found $\CO/\CI \gtrsim 1$.
 They used the PDR code by \citet{Stoerzer1996} to model their observations, and found that their models also tend to produce a $\CO/\CI$ ratio that is too low, unless they assume a cloud structure of high density ($n \sim 10^4~\mr{cm^{-3}}$) clumps embedded in a low density medium.

 It is worth emphasizing that observations compiled here are all for $A_V\lesssim 1$ diffuse and translucent clouds, for which UV or optical absorption observations may be used.
 For these clouds, most carbon ($>90\%$) is still in the form of $\CII$.
-The physical properties of these clouds are very different from giant molecular clouds and smaller dark molecular clouds with $A_V \gg 1$ and most carbon is in the form of $\CO$.
+The physical properties of these clouds are very different from GMCs and smaller dark molecular clouds, which typically has $A_V \gg 1$ and most carbon is in the form of $\CO$.